-Blood tests will provide your physician with a complete blood count (CBC) and assess liver function.
-The results can be helpful in indicating an obstruction.
+Blood tests will provide your doctor with a complete blood count (CBC) and liver enzymes levels help them assess your liver function.
+The results can help them learn if your bile flow is blocked.

-X-rays are often performed to exclude other conditions.
+X-rays are often performed to rule out other conditions.

 Oral Cholecystogram (OCG)

-Pills containing a dye are swallowed before being X-rayed.
-The dye helps to detect any problems with your gallbladder including gallstones.
+In this test, you will be asked to swallow pills containing a dye before you are X-rayed.
+The dye will help your doctor detect any problems with your gallbladder, including gallstones.

 Hepatobiliary Iminodiacetic Acid (HIDA) Scan

-This scan is helpful in tracking and indicating an obstruction in bile flow.
-Your physician will inject a solution into your system that will then be viewed with a special camera.
+This scan can help your doctor track and identify an obstruction in your bile flow.
+They will inject a solution into your body and use a special camera to view it.

 Computed Tomography (CT)

-CTs create cross-section images of your abdomen.
-These images allow your physician to detect gallstones.
+CT scans can be used to create cross-sectional images of your abdomen.
+These images allow your doctor to detect gallstones.

 Magnetic Resonance Imaging (MRI)

-The first step of treatment is to control the inflammation.
-This may be achieved through:
+The first step of treatment is to control inflammation.
+Your doctor may prescribe:

-- Fasting to relieve the gallbladder from any stress.
+- fasting to relieve the gallbladder from stress

-After your condition has stabilized, your physician may recommend surgery to remove the gallbladder.
-This is the only guaranteed way to prevent cholecystitis from recurring.
+After your condition has been stabilized, your doctor may recommend surgery to remove your gallbladder.
+This is the only guaranteed way to prevent cholecystitis from happening again.
 This procedure is known as a cholecystectomy.
-A cholecystectomy may be performed laparoscopically or via open surgery.
+A cholecystectomy may be performed laparoscopically or through open surgery.

-You don’t need your gallbladder to stay alive.
-Once your gallbladder has been removed, you may resume a normal life.
+You don’t need your gallbladder for your body to function properly.
+If your gallbladder is removed, you can still lead a normal life.

-The majority of cholecystitis cases are a result of gallstones.
+The majority of cholecystitis cases are caused by gallstones.
 You may reduce your chances of developing gallstones by:

 - losing weight slowly if you are overweight or obese

-- maintain a healthy diet rich in fiber, low it fats
+- maintaining a healthy diet that is rich in fiber and low in fat